vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 **TODO:**
 - Recommend Postman and our official collection and environment, refer to the Postman guide.
-- Link to ReDocusaurus for exeamples of requests and responses.
+- Link to ReDocusaurus for exemples of requests and responses.
 Avoid duplicating them here, and more maintenance.

 ## 1. Get API keys